Adolf Seger

-Adolf Seger (born 2 January 1945 in Freiburg im Breisgau) is a German former wrestler who competed in the 1972 Summer Olympics and in the 1976 Summer Olympics.
+Adolf Seger (born 2 January 1945) is a German former freestyle wrestler who competed in the 1972 Summer Olympics and in the 1976 Summer Olympics.

 In the Ringer veterans (Masters) he got ten times the world champion title.

 Personal career

 Adolf Seger comes from a wrestling loving family: his father and his five brothers were all active as a wrestler.
 His first wrestling lessons received the five-year-old Adolf by his father.
 Its sporty role model was his older brother Edmund, who fought in the German national Ringer at the Summer Olympic Games in Rome in 1960.

 Adolf Seger is married and father of three.
 Over 40 years he worked as a postman at Deutsche Post AG in Zahringen; Since January 2010 he is retired.
 He sits in his spare time for local politics, charity and the promotion of sports.
 Seger is still athletic fit and active: When table tennis, cycling and strength training.
 So he is still well trained as ever and still keeps his competition weight.
 Adolf Seger is in his club AV Germania St. Georgen still available as a training partner and coach.